-2.1 When question paper packets are removed from the despatch packaging they must be checked carefully.
-The question paper packets must be checked against the awarding body's despatch note and the centre timetable or entries.

-Checking must take place as soon as possible on the day the question papers are received.
-If this is not possible, e.g. due to a late delivery or the unavailability of authorised members of staff, the material still in its despatch packaging must be transferred immediately into the secure storage facility until it can be checked.

-The checking must take place no later than the next working day and must be undertaken in the secure room.
+- 2.1 When question paper packets are removed from the despatch packaging, they must be checked carefully and a log of the check kept.
+The question paper packets must be checked against the awarding body's despatch note and the centre timetable or entries. - 2.2 Checking must take place as soon as possible on the day the question papers are received.
+If this is not possible (e.g. due to a late delivery or the unavailability of authorised members of staff) the material still in its despatch packaging must be transferred immediately into the secure storage facility until it can be checked. - 2.3 The checking must take place no later than the next working day and must be undertaken in the secure room.

-Following the checking, question paper packets should be arranged in timetable order to reduce the possibility of opening a packet at the wrong time and must then be immediately locked in the secure storage facility.

-2.2 The awarding body must be informed immediately if there are any problems, e.g.

-- a) it appears that the parcel or one of the packets has been opened during transit and therefore there may have been a breach of security; - b) there are any differences between the material received and the despatch/ delivery note; - c) the material has been significantly damaged in transit or upon opening; - d) the material appears not to meet the centre's requirements; - e) the material has been received in error.
+- 2.4 Following the checking, question paper packets should be arranged in timetable order to reduce the possibility of opening a packet at the wrong time and must then be immediately locked in the secure storage facility. - 2.5 Question papers must always be kept in their sealed packets until signed out for the appropriate exam session. - 2.6 The awarding body must be informed immediately if there are any problems, e.g. - a. it appears that the parcel or one of the packets has been opened during transit and therefore there may have been a breach of security; - b. there are any differences between the material received and the despatch/delivery note: - c. the material has been significantly damaged in transit or upon opening; - d. the material appears not to meet the centre's requirements; - e. the material has been received in error.